natural-coding/ta-toymvc/_dev_doc/SCREENS.md

 ## SCREENS

-An application has for screens to interact with a user.
+An application has four screens to interact with a user.
 Think of them as routes that follows to controllers.
-The screens are:
+Each screen interacts with a user in the following directions:

+- design (visual communication);
+- showing data (controls to represent, pagination, filtering)
+- entering data (web forms)

+**The screens for desktops are:**

+1. Problem list.
+   - Showing data
+      - Table
+      - Quick filter (Show all/solved/unsolved problems)
+      - Sorting by click on a table column
+      - Restore the default sort order (by id desc) by clicking on the anchor "Default sort"
+   - Entering data
+      - [Add a problem form] in the bottom of the page
+   - Design
+      - Hide/show unfrequently used blocks of controls ([Default sort], [Add a problem form]) using JavaScipt
+2. Add a problem form.
+3. Mofidy a problem form.
+4. Authorization form.

+**The screens for tablets and mobile devices:**

 1. Problem list.
 2. Add a problem form.
 3. Mofidy a problem form.
 4. Authorization form.

 ## ROLES